Take the Lead in Shaping Thousands of Lives

 Our mission emphasizes five core values: driving student success, ensuring equity, providing exemplary teaching and learning opportunities, developing the workforce, and creating an outstanding learning and working environment.
 The people who work at Los Rios bring the spirit of this mission to life.
 Get to know some of the amazing people who make up our diverse community.

-What advice would you give to a new college student?
+What advice would I give to a new college student?

-What was your proudest moment working with students?
+What was my proudest moment working with students?

-Lisa Sapra has her AA from Orange Coast College and B.A. and M.A. from CSU, Long Beach.
+Paula Haug has her B.A. and M.A. from CSU, Fresno.